randymized/fsroute/README.md

 The functions in the routing tree and exported from modules in the filesystem resource directory receive one argument, `descend` and are called in a `this` context that is shared by all handlers for a given request.
 The context should include a `req` request object and a `res` response object.
 The router will add `next` to the context, allowing exit from the router to the next middleware layer.

+The `this` context is shared among all handlers serving a given request.
+It can serve as a bus, converying objects or settings from one handler to another.
+If FSRoute is used as middleware in [composable middleware](https://npmjs.org/package/composable-middleware), `this` will be shared among all that middleware as well.
+The common bus can thus extend through several layers of middleware, including one or more FSRoute routing layers.

+The `descend` method moves to the next step in FSRoute, whereas `this.next()` goes to the next middleware layer.
+More about this in the 'Directory Interception' section below.

 If the path is [indeterminate](#indeterminate), `this.remainder` will be everything in the URL to the right of the handler's path.
 If the handler is for `/foo/` and the URL is `/foo/a/b/c`, `this.remainder` will be `a/b/c`.

 If you name your handler function, the handler's path can be found in `[function-name].path`.
 Requesting `/foo/bar` from the following tree will result in a reply of `/foo/bar`: